-All Category A healthcare workers (see Table C2.1 at page 206 to 207) are required to be able to provide evidence of serological immunity or vaccination history.
+All Category A healthcare workers (see Table C2.1) are required to be able to provide evidence of serological immunity or vaccination history.
 Acceptable evidence of protection includes a written record of vaccination signed by the provider and/or serological confirmation of protection.
 This does not include a statutory declaration.